Snownee/Lychee/docs/README.md

 ### Why is my recipe not working?

-1. Make sure your recipe file is a valid JSON.
-You can use [this site](https://jsonlint.com/) to validate your JSON.
+1. Make sure your recipe file is a valid JSON/YAML.
+You can click the corresponding link to validate your [JSON](https://jsonformatter.org/)/[YAML](https://jsonformatter.org/yaml-validator).
-2. Check if your recipe is shown in JEI / REI.
+2. Check if your recipe is shown in JEI/REI/EMI.
 If not, search the error output in logs for some helpful information.

 ### CraftTweaker integration?